-While walking around that area take a look at the floor to find the Walk of Fame with footprinting of Roger Federer, Mark Spitz, Rafa Nadal, Michael Jordan and many others.
-Walking around you can also find the Montjuic Castle with a nice view from the top, a Greek Theatre, the Botanical Garden, Joan Miró Foundation and the Pueblo Español for example.
+While walking around that area take a look at the floor to find the Walk of Fame with footprinting of Roger Federer, Mark Spitz, Rafa Nadal, Michael Jordan, and many others.
+Walking around you can also find the Montjuic Castle with a nice view from the top, a Greek Theatre, the Botanical Garden, Joan Miró Foundation, and the Pueblo Español for example.

 Barcelona Food Guide

 While traveling to a place we’ve never been it’s really hard to find good restaurants for a good price.
-Barcelona has a lot of great options but if you want to find good places with very local food, we easily recommend you to check this options:
+Barcelona has a lot of great options but if you want to find good places with very local food, we easily recommend you to check these options:

-Everyone that comes to Barcelona wants to try some good paella, and for that L’Arrosseria Xàtiva prepares a very typical Valencian paella for a really good price; Now, if you’re more in the mood to try some tapas try booking a table at Restaurante Ciudad Condal located on the upper side of La Rambla; If you’re around Montjuic Miramar Restaurant Garden & Club and Terraza Martinez are a very good places to have some local food with a nice view from the top; This might not be a restaurant, but walking around Calle Enrique Granados is one of the most popular and nice places to walk around and choose a good spot to eat between its many restaurant options along the street; Now, if you’re looking forward for a more exclusive and elegant setting you can’t miss the Restaurante Jardín del Alma located inside Hotel Alma in Passeig de Gràcia.
+Everyone that comes to Barcelona wants to try some good paella, and for that L’Arrosseria Xàtiva prepares a very typical Valencian paella for a really good price; Now, if you’re more in the mood to try some tapas try booking a table at Restaurante Ciudad Condal located on the upper side of La Rambla; If you’re around Montjuic Miramar Restaurant Garden & Club and Terraza Martinez are very good places to have some local food with a nice view from the top; This might not be a restaurant, but walking around Calle Enrique Granados is one of the most popular and nice places to walk around and choose a good spot to eat between its many restaurant options along the street; Now, if you’re looking forward for a more exclusive and elegant setting you can’t miss the Restaurante Jardín del Alma located inside Hotel Alma in Passeig de Gràcia.